-- The available strength is FDA approved (BLA103649). - Healthcare Professionals are advised that all vials of WinRho® SDF contain the same concentration of the product.
-The strengths of different vials are due to the difference in fill volumes only. - Because of the difference in strength between the WinRho® SDF 1500 international units (300 mcg) vials and the strengths of WinRho® SDF that may be available to order, special attention should be given when using a large vial strength of WinRho® SDF to administer the correct dose of 120 mcg or 300 mcg for Suppression of Rh Isoimmunization. - The administration for suppression of Rh isoimmunization should follow US approved prescribing information, specifically when considering the volume to be drawn up for each strength:
+- The available vial strength is licensed by the FDA (BLA103649). - Healthcare Professionals are advised that all vial strengths of WinRho® SDF contain the same concentration of the product.
+The strengths of different vials are due to the difference in fill volumes only. - Because of the difference in vial strengths between the WinRho® SDF 1500 international units (300 mcg) vials and the vial strengths of WinRho® SDF that may be available to order, special attention should be given when using a larger vial strength of WinRho® SDF to administer the correct dose of 120 mcg or 300 mcg for Suppression of Rh Isoimmunization. - The administration for suppression of Rh isoimmunization should follow US approved prescribing information, specifically when considering the volume to be drawn up for each strength: